dvd280/sparrow-messenger/README.md

 ----------------------------------------------------------------Compiling----------------------------------------------------

-Sparrow is a very small module - less than 200 lines of just standard C++, Which makes it possible to compile it for any platform by just coppying main.cpp and the Helpers.h header into the same folder.
+Sparrow is a very small module - less than 200 lines of just standard C++, Which makes it possible to compile it for any platform by just copying main.cpp and the Helpers.h header into the same folder.
 Compilation is possible with any C++ compiler.

 -----------------------------------------------------------------Usage-----------------------------------------------------------